Time to read: 5 mins

 The breed you want to insure is key to the price.
 If you’re insuring cats which are known to have a higher risk of health problems then the price will be higher.
-Similarly, pedigree breeds will be more expensive because of their increased price to purchase and typically a lower immunity to certain conditions compared to moggies.
+Pedigree cats will be more expensive to insure because of their increased price to purchase and they typically a lower immunity to certain conditions compared to moggies.
 Explore how pedigree pet insurance works.

 If your cat has any pre-existing conditions that you would like to cover then this will also increase the price.
 These are conditions that are known and likely to recur so the cost is increased to reflect this.
 Most providers won’t cover these by default however some pet insurers, including us, could help you to protect against pre-existing medical conditions.

 An often overlooked factor which can affect the price of dog insurance is vet fee inflation.
 This is price increased of vet treatment.
 This changes each year and so the increased cost of vet treatment is often reflected in an insurance premium rise.
 This is most notable on renewal prices even when you may not have claimed.